 Requirement Author: Justin Mendenhall

 Goal: If a debug port or service needs to be accessed or enabled, a secure method is required.
-The credentials (e.g. password, certificate) shall be unique per ECU.
+The credentials (e.g. password, certificate) shall be unique per each processor.

 Rationale: Debug ports should be disabled and removed as this reduces the attack surface.
 In cases where a debug port needs to be enabled or accessed, the utility, certificate, debug token, or password used to access or enable the debug port, the method shall be unique as this reduces the likelihood of other modules from being compromised through password reuse.